Books, hot beverage, red blanket and slippers in front of fireplace.

 • Keep garage doors closed.

-• Limit opening exterior doors.
+• Limit opening exterior doors and windows.

 • Close your window drapes and blinds.